 2.)
 Visit Salar de Uyuni

 3.)
-See the sunset at Valle de la Luna
+See the sunset at Valley of the Moon

 Today, it looks like a maze of canyons and stalagmites and it’s really quite unique and bizarre.
-Apparently, though I’m still not too sure if I should believe them but, apparently, Neil Armstrong gave it its name!
+Apparently, though I’m still not too sure if I should believe them, apparently, Neil Armstrong gave it its name.

 Head out on a trek of the valley, explore the area and always go with a trained guide that’s familiar with the climate and geography.
 No one wants to get lost here.
 The valley is only about 15-miles, or so, from San Pedro and can easily be reached by car or with a guide.